Nutrition and Sports: Essential for Building Lean Muscle

 Beans

-You can count on many different types of beans as part of your diet to gain lean muscle.
-In common varieties, such as black beans and kidney beans, we find about 15 grams of protein per cup (about 172 grams) of cooked beans.
-Moreover, they are excellent sources and are rich in fiber and B vitamins, in addition to being high in magnesium, phosphorous, and iron.
-For these reasons, beans are a good source of plant-based protein and important addition to your diet.
-Moreover, beans of all kinds are an important key to long-term disease prevention and overall health.
+Incorporating various types of beans into your diet can support lean muscle growth.
+Common varieties, such as black beans and kidney beans, provide approximately 15 grams of protein per cup (about 172 grams) of cooked beans.
+They are also excellent sources of fiber, B vitamins, and essential minerals like magnesium, phosphorus, and iron.
+Beans are a valuable plant-based protein source and play a crucial role in long-term disease prevention and overall health.

 The milk

-Cow or goat’s milk provides a mixture of nutrients.
-One cup of whole milk contains 8 grams of protein, 12 grams of carbs, and 8 grams of fat.
-Similar to other dairy products and their derivatives, milk contains an important proportion of fast-digesting and slow-digesting proteins.
-This is believed to be beneficial for muscle growth.
+Cow’s or goat’s milk offers a diverse nutrient profile.
+One cup of whole milk contains 8 grams of protein, 12 grams of carbohydrates, and 8 grams of fat.
+Like other dairy products, milk provides a blend of fast-digesting and slow-digesting proteins, which can be advantageous for muscle growth.